dronekit/dronekit-python/docs/guide/migrating.rst

 =====================

 DroneKit-Python 2.0 has undergone a significant *architectural* evolution when compared to version 1.x (the library changed from a MAVProxy extension to a standalone Python module).
-The API itself remains largely compatible, with the most important difference being that you now need to specify the vehicle target address inside the script.
+The API itself remains similar, with the most important difference being that you now need to specify the vehicle target address inside the script.

 The sections below outline the main migration areas.